How Dehydration Affects Your Body

 Most of these cognitive impairments are caused by the physical changes the brain experiences during dehydration.
 The shape of the brain changes in two ways.
 First, ventricles in the center of the brain expand rather than contract, causing the brain to swell.
 Studies have also found that brain tissue can shrink during dehydration.
 Neural firing patterns also change during this time.
 Neuronal activity significantly increases to compensate for the lack of water, making the neurons work harder to achieve normal performance results.

 Again, it’s important to understand that over-hydration is also bad for your body.
 When you drink too much water, the kidneys cannot process the high volume.
 Excess water is stored in other cells, which causes the water-to-sodium concentration to become unbalanced and the cells to swell.
-Swelling of cells in the brain can lead to symptoms such as confusion.
+The swelling of cells in the brain can lead to symptoms such as confusion.
 Too much cell swelling could potentially damage the brain to a permanent or fatal extent.

 The Effects of Dehydration on the Heart